-In addition to his teaching experience, Professor Garvey brings to UNH School of Law over 30 years of lessons learned in practice.
-He started his legal career as a Lieutenant in the United States Navy Judge Advocate General’s Corps and defended what is believed to be the first case of a military doctor ever charged with manslaughter arising out of the death of a patient.
+In addition to his teaching experience, Professor Garvey brings to UNH School of Law over 40 years of lessons learned in practice.
+He started his legal career as a Navy JAG.
 During his three years in the Navy, Lieutenant Garvey had a distinguished courtroom career and received both the Navy Achievement Medal and the American Bar Association Award for Professional Merit.

-In addition to being an experienced trial lawyer, Professor Garvey is a well known mediator and arbitrator with over 20 years of experience.
+In addition to being an experienced trial lawyer, Professor Garvey is a well-known mediator and arbitrator with over 25 years of experience.
 He has been recognized by his peers for his mediation and arbitration skills by selection in both Best Lawyers in America and Super Lawyers - where selection is limited to 5% of all lawyers.
 He was selected by his Best Lawyers peers as Mediator of the Year in 2014 and 2017.